sputnik190033/blog/README.md

 - [x] delete a blog
 - [x] show the right author of the blog
 - [x] how to put the content of a blog into the editor?
+- [x] how to add word amount restriction to textarea in html?
 - [ ] how to store images that have been uploaded?
 - [ ] how to put images into banners?